Simple

 !contains

-For testing if not contains in a string based value
+For testing if it does not contain in a string-based value

 ~~